-When a company is set up, it’s the company’s shareholders who decide who the directors are and what they’ll do.
+When a company’s set up, the first shareholders decide who the directors will be, and what they’ll do.
 After that, either the shareholders or the directors may have the right to appoint directors.

 Directors don’t have to be full-time employees, and they may not even be company employees at all.

 Sometimes, directors have particular areas of expertise or roles.
 For example, a company may have a chief executive, a finance director, a managing director and so on.
-These most senior directors or officers of a company are often referred to as the ‘C-suite’, and this is because they often are given titles that begin with ‘Chief’, such as the Chief Marketing Officer, Chief Finance Officer, and so on.
+These most senior directors or officers of a company are often referred to as the ‘C-suite’ as they’re given titles that begin with ‘Chief’, such as Chief Marketing Officer, Chief Finance Officer, and so on.

 While in most smaller companies, all directors have contracts of employment (or service contracts), in some companies, particularly larger and public companies, the shareholders may decide to appoint non-executive or independent directors who are not employees.

-An executive director is a person responsible for day-to-day management of the company as well as its strategy.
-Executive directors usually sit as the board of directors.
+An executive director is a person responsible for the day-to-day management of the company as well as its strategy.
+Executive directors usually make decisions acting as a board.

-An executive director will usually be a company employee as well as a director.
-This means that in addition to their directors’ duties, they’ll have duties to the company as part of their employment contract.
+Executive directors are normally employees as well as directors.
+This means that in addition to their directors’ duties in law, they’ll have additional duties to the company set out in their employment contracts.